 Delegates are expected to be present at least 15 minutes before the start of the course.

 For all practical training courses DHTC will supply the necessary protective clothing and equipment.
 All you need is a towel and extra dry clothes and underwear.
 See also the DHTC order confirmation for details.

-If you would like to work offshore you need valid certificates of the Offshore Basic Safety course (Nogepa 0.5A) and the CA-EBS (NOGEPA 0.5C) course.
-You also need a valid offshore medical certificate.
+If you would like to work offshore you need valid certificates of the Offshore Basic Safety course (Nogepa 0.5A) and a valid offshore medical certificate.

-See also the NOGEPA Industry Standard Nr 001- Rev 0 for additional information about the training guidelines etc.
+See also the Standard 001 – Training for the Oil and Gas Industry V4 23012023 for additional information about the training guidelines etc.

 A list of recognised Physicians can be found on the NOGEPA website.
-An OGUK or OLF medical certificate will be accepted.
+An OGUK, OLF or AWMF medical certificate will be accepted.